mcibique/vue-testing-examples/README.md

 });
 ```

 It's much nicer now, but wait, the mocking ability is now gone.
-How can `serviceC` can be mocked during execution of these tests?
+How `serviceC` can be mocked during execution of these tests?
 The service registration in DI container can be replaced with our own mock.

 ```js
 import container from './di';